garden-io/garden/docs/reference/providers/pulumi.md

     previewDir:

     # The name of the pulumi organization to use.
 This option can also be set on the module level, in which case it
     # overrides this provider-level option.
+Note that setting the organization name is only necessary when using
+    # pulumi managed backend with an organization.
     orgName:

     # The URL of the state backend endpoint used.
 This option can also be set on the module level, in which case it